Leafwing-Studios/Emergence/design/src/high-level/genre-analysis.md

 - Zachlike puzzles (automation heavy puzzle games)
   - Opus Magnum, Incredible machine
-  - Greater focus on additional (seconday) optimization constraints (which are provided by the game)
+  - Greater focus on additional (secondary) optimization constraints (which are provided by the game)
   - Micro-optimization as an entire game
 - Base and city builders
   - Sim City, The Sims, Cities: Skylines, Dragon Quest Builders